The 2024 Medicare PFS Final Rule and Proposed Information Blocking Disincentives

-‘Regulations, Penalties, Changes, oh my!’ is what our Government Incentives team at DAS Health has been saying this past week!
+‘Regulations, Penalties, Changes, oh my!’ is what our Government Incentives team at DAS Health has been saying this past week with the Medicare PFS Final Rule Updates!
 On October 30, 2023 the U.S. Department of Health and Human Services (HHS) released its proposed rule on the Establishment of Disincentives for Health Care Providers that have committed Information Blocking and on November 2, 2023, the Centers for Medicare & Medicaid Services (CMS) unveiled its eagerly anticipated final rule outlining significant changes to the Medicare Physician Fee Schedule (PFS) and other Medicare Part B issues, set to take effect on or after January 1, 2024.

 Let’s start with information blocking, HHS has proposed if an eligible clinician is found to have participated in information blocking, the clinician is not considered a meaningful user of certified EHR technology and therefor will receive a zero score in the Promoting Interoperability performance category of the Medicare Merit-based Incentive Payment System (MIPS), typically a quarter of the total MIPS score.
 This is currently proposed and not yet finalized, but here is a snapshot of current information blocking submissions pending investigation:

 Perhaps one of the most eye-catching aspects of this final rule is the announcement of a 1.25% reduction in Medicare reimbursement for physicians in 2024.
 The implications of this adjustment are significant as this in addition to the Medicare sequestrations already in effect, requiring physicians to identify other sources of revenue in order to maintain a financially health practice.